opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Performs the per-element comparison of two arrays or an array and scalar value.

-    :param src1: The first source array or a scalar.
+    :param src1: First source array or a scalar.

-    :param src2: The second source array or a scalar.
+    :param src2: Second source array or a scalar.

-    :param dst: Destination array.
-It will have the same size as the input array(s) and type= ``CV_8UC1`` .
+    :param dst: Destination array that has the same size as the input array(s) and type= ``CV_8UC1`` .

     :param cmpop: Flag specifying the relation between the elements to be checked.